-The Boston Environmental History Seminar is an occasion for scholars as well as interested members of the public to discuss aspects of American environmental history from prehistory to the present day.
+The Boston Seminar on Environmental History is an occasion for scholars as well as interested members of the public to discuss aspects of American environmental history from prehistory to the present day.
 Presenters come from a variety of disciplines including history, urban planning, and environmental management.
-Six to eight sessions take place annually during the academic year, and most focus on works in progress.

-Subscribe to this seminar series for $25, and you will receive access to the seminar papers for THREE series: the Boston Area Early American History Seminar, the Boston Environmental History Seminar, and the Boston Immigration and Urban History Seminar.
+Attendance is free and open to everyone.
+Subscribers who remit $25 for the year will receive early online access to any pre-circulated materials.
+Subscriptions also underwrite the cost of the series.
+Pre-circulated materials will be available to non-subscribers who have RSVP’d for a session on the Monday prior to the program.
+Subscribe to this seminar series and you will receive access to the seminar papers for THREE series: the Boston-Area Seminar on Early American History, the Boston Seminar on Environmental History, and the Boston Seminar on Modern American Society and Culture.
 We recognize that topics frequently resonate across these three fields; now, mix and match the seminars that you attend!

 At present, there are no events to display in this category.
 Events are being planned, and will become visible when their details are established.
 Please try back in a week's time.